Democracy in Mexico: Political evolution: 1940–1960

-Cárdenas ended his presidential term in 1940, choosing Manuel Avila Camacho as his successor, and ensuring his presidential victory over a strong challenger.
-Avila Camacho was a political moderate who worked with the U.S. and the Allies during World War II.
+Cárdenas ended his presidential term in 1940, choosing Manuel Ávila Camacho as his successor, and ensuring his presidential victory over a strong challenger. Ávila Camacho was a political moderate who worked with the U.S. and the Allies during World War II.
 The relationship brought Mexico economic prosperity during the post-war years as foreign investment returned to Mexico.
 Economic stability was coupled with the cementing of the PRI's power through the regularization of its undemocratic methods.
 As a result of the PRI's reliance on a unified citizen elite and that elite's reliance on manipulated elections to legitimize its rule, the regime became one of the most stable and long-lasting in all of Latin America.

 Electoral base and consolidation of legislative control

 During the Cárdenas administration, the federal government reinforced its role as the third-party enforcer for disputes between labor unions and employers.
 Rather than focusing on solving labor-employer disputes, the government provided benefits and favorable policies for political loyalty with the unions.
 This method also secured divisions within the labor movement; but more importantly, it made the labor movement inseparable from the PRI and paved the way for the regularization of governance by consensus.
 Under this method, the president would individually go to each of the unions that represented the populations in the PRI coalition until a piece of legislation that appeased all parties was negotiated.
 The legislation was then put through congress, who had already agreed to the legislation and simply acted as a rubber stamp of approval.
 In exchanging benefits for political loyalty, the PRI ensured that when elections came, an ample majority would turn out in their support and generate constant victories.
 In addition, in 1951 the PRI oversaw the passage of an Electoral Law that defined political parties as associations with electoral aims responsible for the electorate's civic education and political orientation.
 The law also increased the minimum number of people required to form a political party from 30,000 to 65,000.
 These reforms not only guaranteed landslide victories for the PRI, such as in the presidential election of 1970 when the party won 78.9% of the vote, but, according to historian Soledad Loaeza, also underlines the role of minor political parties as integrators of the larger political system rather than a replacement or electoral challenger to the PRI establishment.